footballhead/pre-ablo/README.md

   * Individual fixes (this repo)
   * A custom launcher for applying the fixes (https://gitlab.com/moralbacteria/prde_patcher)
   * A custom CLI for packaging files in the final MPQ (https://gitlab.com/moralbacteria/mpqadd)
+  * A custom ddraw.dll for window mode and other goodies (https://github.com/footballhead/diablo-ddrawwrapper/tree/prde)
   * A CI/CD pipeline for producing builds for release (see [.gitlab-ci.yml](.gitlab-ci.yml))

 ### diablo-prdemo-patches (this repo!)